Heroin Addiction: Signs

 Heroin Addiction Treatment

 Each treatment plan is tailored to the individual, but most people take several months to recover.
-The price of treatment will also differ depending on your program and insurance.
+The cost of treatment will also differ depending on your program and insurance.
 Treatment programs emphasize therapy, support, and developing a more productive mindset.

 Heroin Addiction Treatment Levels of Care